Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Bioheat lagging models

 On top of that, the effect of the artery/vein existence is found to be more pronounced over the pulsed mode of heating.
 Further, the thermoelastic stiffness of the tissue is lower for the pulse heating, causing less nociceptive pain in comparison to the continuous energy agitation.
-More, the large blood vessels are declared to be momentous in increasing the stiffness of the tissue.
-In the presence of the GNPs, the optical and acoustic properties of the tissue is reinforced.
-This enhancement, itself, results in modification of the thermal and elastic demeanor of the tissue during the therapy.
-This study also provides experimental work on agar based tissue phantoms.
+Moreover, the large blood vessels are declared to be momentous in increasing the stiffness of the tissue.
+In the presence of the GNPs, the optical and acoustic properties of the tissue are reinforced.
+This enhancement itself results in modification of the thermal and elastic demeanor of the tissue during the therapy.
+This study also provides experimental work on agar-based tissue phantoms.
 The validation of the simulation results of the FU heating is performed using the acquired experimental data.

-\subparagraph{Pain assessment} Continuing the previous work, recently, the numerical assessment of the induced nociceptive pain during the thermal ablation has been performed by calculating the viscoelastic deformation via modeling the thermomechanical response of the tissue~\cite{Paul2020}.
-Again, the DPL and Pennes bioheat model coupled with the equilibrium equations are solved using the COMSOL Multiphysics to calculate the thermal and mechanical fields in the triple layered skin structure.
-Further, to validate the numerical results, an in vitro investigation of the single layered tissue phantom have been performed.
-The paper further tackles the question that which Intravenous (IV) and Intratumoral (IT) infusion of the silica-gold nanoparticles leads to the more precise and uniform necrosis of the malignant tissues during the laser therapy.
-The computation suggests that the IT scheme presents more precise tumor ablation and less thermally induced skin deformation in comparison to that of the IV scheme~\cite{APaul20201}.
-Although this work exhibits novelty in investigating the effect of the gold nanoshells presence on more successfully laser irradiation of the abnormal tissues, during the modeling the uncertain values of the relaxation times have been taken into account.
-Actually, using the newly obtained values~\cite{CLi2018} will make the next step to be taken more firmly for achieving more accurate results.
+\subparagraph{Pain assessment} Continuing the previous work, recently, the numerical assessment of the induced nociceptive pain during the thermal ablation has been performed by calculating the viscoelastic deformation via modeling the thermomechanical response of the tissue \cite{Paul2020}.
+Again, the DPL and Pennes bioheat model coupled to the equilibrium equations are solved using the COMSOL Multiphysics to calculate the thermal and mechanical fields in the triple-layered skin structure.
+Furthermore, an in vitro investigation of the single-layered tissue phantom has been performed to validate the numerical results.
+That paper further tackles the question of which intravenous (IV) and intratumoral (IT) infusion of the silica-gold nanoparticles leads to the more precise and uniform necrosis of the malignant tissues during laser therapy.
+The computation suggests that the IT scheme presents more precise tumor ablation and less thermally induced skin deformation in comparison to that of the IV scheme \cite{APaul20201}.
+Although this work exhibits novelty in investigating the effect of gold nanoshells' presence on more successfully laser irradiation of the abnormal tissues, uncertain values of the relaxation times have been taken into account during the modeling.
+Using the newly obtained values \cite{CLi2018} will make the next step to be taken more firmly for achieving more accurate results.